the-questerr/D.-Olagunju-DSA-SQL-Project/README.md

 # D.-Olagunju-DSA-Capstone-Project-2
-This is the documentation of my SQL project.
+This is the documentation of my SQL project for the DSA Data Analysis Course.